Where are Functional Mushrooms Grown?

 U.S. Growing Economics

-To demonstrate this, I will use shiitake mushrooms as an example, since they are one of the most inexpensive mushrooms to grow.
+To demonstrate this, I will use shiitake mushrooms as an example since they are one of the most inexpensive mushrooms to grow.

-The 2017/18 USDA averaged price for fresh non-organic shiitake mushrooms was $4.44 per pound.
-This equates to $9.77 per kilo and for sake of argument I will use the price of $10 per kilo.
+The 2019-2022 USDA average price for fresh mushrooms was $3.50 per pound.
+This equates to $7.70 per kilo.

-This means that in order for the grower to get the equivalent $10 per kilo fresh they will need to charge $100 per kilo dried.
+This means that for the grower to get the equivalent of $7.70 per kilo fresh, they will need to charge $77 per kilo dried.
 (1kg fresh = 100g dried.
-100g * $100/dried kg = $10)
+100g * $77/dried kg = $7.70)

 This is why mushrooms are not grown for supplements in North America.